raibisch/ESP32_ABL/README.md

 ## Functions

+- Monitor and control your ABL-Wallbox with an WEB-Application and integrate it (optional) in your homeautomation software with simple REST-Interface (see example for DOMOTICZ below)
 - Display wallbox-status and actual parameter (I-max, kw-charge, kW/h, charging-time)
 - "Quick-set" predefined Ipwm values to ABL-Box
 - Set Ipwm (Current per phase)